Diyshift/3D-Printer/Trident Thermistor Corner/Readme.md

 ### Instructions:

-This is the A corner, so this will place your thermistor in the left-rear or front right.
+This is the A corner, so this will place your thermistor in the left-rear or front-right corner.